Adastra-thw/Tortazo/docs/gentle_introduction.rst

 What?
 =============================

-Tortazo is a python tool to perform pentesting activities throught the TOR's deep web.
-Allows the integration with other well known frameworks available in the market and any python developer could write plugins to execute attacks against hidden services.
+Tortazo is a tool written in Python to perform pentesting activities through the TOR deep web.
+Allows the integration with other well known frameworks available in the market and any python developer could write plugins to execute attacks against hidden services and relays in TOR.

 How?
 =============================
-Tortazo is written in Python language using a lot of libraries written in Python to perform pentesting activities.
-This project is almost entirely "I+D" because there's so few tools publicly available in the market focused to pentesting TOR hidden services or even TOR relays.
+Tortazo is written in Python language using a lot of libraries to perform pentesting activities.
+This project is almost entirely "I+D" because there's few tools publicly available to audit the hidden services or relays in TOR.
 The researching and innovative ideas are much appreciated because, there's a lot of work and things to implement in Tortazo.

 Why?
 =============================
-Anonymous networks are the favorite "tool" of criminals and this is a shame because networks like TOR, I2P or Freenet weren't designed to protect assessins, pedofiles, narcotraficants and that kind of people.
-The initial idea of this project, was develop a tool to compromise the identity of that people. ¿How?
+The anonymous networks are the favorite "tool" of criminals and this is a shame because networks like TOR, I2P or Freenet weren't designed to protect killers, narcos, pedofiles and that kind of people.
+The initial idea of this project, is develop a tool to compromise the identity of that kind people. ¿How?
 A lot of them, usually are not aware of the vulnerabilities included in their boxes.
-A lot of them, just uses tools and publish hidden services with the "defaults" because they're not security profesionals and usually are just end-users with basic knowledge about computing.
-A lot of them just start TOR and expose their machines as relays in the TOR network or setup websites as TOR hidden services without any security consideration.
-This is a good "starting point" to try to expose them and the pourpose of Tortazo is to include a lot of features to find that kind of flaws.
+A lot of them, just exposes hidden services with the "defaults" because they're not security professionals and usually they are just end-users with basic knowledge about computing.
+A lot of them just starts TOR and exposes their machines as relays in the TOR network or creates websites as TOR hidden services without any security consideration.
+This is a good "starting point" to try to expose them and the purpose of Tortazo is to include a lot of features to find that kind of flaws and bring a bridge between the TOR network and the "good" hackers.

 When?